nochinxx/nochinxx.github.io/_posts/2025-09-25-online-privacy-isnt-dead-but-endangered.md

 **GDPR (EU, 2018)** set a stronger default: **opt-in consent**, data access and portability rights, the **right to be forgotten**, and **72-hour breach notifications** backed by fines up to €20M (or 4% of global revenue).
 **CCPA (California)** moves the U.S. forward but is narrower: it’s largely **opt-out** via “Do Not Sell” and focuses on access/deletion.
 It’s a start—but it’s state-level, uneven, and looser than GDPR.
 The U.S. will need **federal** action to harmonize and strengthen rights.

-## Tech helps—imperfectly
+## Tech helps (imperfectly)
 Privacy-forward defaults (private search, tracker-blocking, E2E messaging) help.
-But vulnerabilities and misconfigurations remain, and many platforms still centralize sensitive data.
+But vulnerabilities and misconfigurations remain.
 That’s why **law + design + user habits** have to work together: none of them is sufficient on its own.

 ## Where we go from here
 To keep privacy alive, we should push for: